opentrustlabs/opentrust-identity/README.md

 some SAML providers may provide a service to retrieve certificates dynamically, but this is not part of the specification and cannot be guaranteed.

+The following social IdPs are supported:

+- Google
+- LinkedIn
+- Salesforce

+Other social IdPs such as Facebook or Apple have NOT implemented sufficient features of the OIDC specification to be included at this time.
+Specifically, they are missing one or more of the following critical
+features:

+- Userinfo endpoint
+- Response type of `code` (which means they only support the implicit grant, which is deprecated)
+- Response mode of `query`
+- Scopes of `openid`, `email`, and `profile`
+- Claims of `email`, `family_name`, and `given_name`

+This tool does NOT limit you to just the three supported social IdPs.
+You can configure your own, but they __MUST__ support these five OIDC features.

 #### Audience for this tool